materialsvirtuallab/megnet/README.md

 discard the structure, since we found that those structures tend to have a high energy above hull (less stable).
 If you think this error is an essential issue for a particular problem, please feel free to email us and we will consider releasing a new model with increased cutoff.

+<a name="contributors"></a>
+# Contributors
+1. Chi Chen from the Materials Virtual Lab is the lead developer of MEGNet.
+2. Shyue Ping Ong and other members of the Materials Virtual Lab contributes to general improvements of MEGNet and its applications.
+3. Logan Ward has made extensive contributions, especially to the development of molecular graph portions of MEGNet.

 <a name="references"></a>
 # References